 How to register

-Registration for the 21st IFAC Symposium on Automatic Control in Aerospace will be open soon.
+Registration for the 21st IFAC Symposium on Automatic Control in Aerospace is now open.
+Please register here.